Blurb: Once again, it's my chance to speak out about the Meaning

 Nope!
 That's not who I am.
 The doctor needs to look past the

-a writer... a student at Kent state.
-I volunteer at Hattie
+writer... a student at Kent state.
+I volunteer at the Hattie

 Larlham Foundation.
-I'm the co-founder and leader of a new
+I'm the co-founder and president of the

-deaf-blind social organization.
-I drink Dr. Pepper and read
+Northeast Ohio Deaf-Blind Association.
+I drink Dr. Pepper and

-vampire novels.
-I'm learning to read braille music so I can play
+read vampire novels.
+I'm learning to read braille music so I can

-my saxophone again.
-I'm the world's coolest deaf-blind soprano
+play my saxophone again.
+I'm the world's coolest deaf-blind

-saxophonist.
+soprano saxophonist.
 My big hit is "Ring Around the Rosey."
-This is

-the real person.
+This is the real person.
 This is who I am.
-You need to look past the
+You need to look past

-disabilities.
+the disabilities.
 Take the time to talk to your patients.
-Find out
+Find

-read my file.
-That might tell you about my medical history, but
+my file.
+That might tell you about my medical history, but it

 Finally, understand that you aren't an expert about my